-Since Capricorn is earth energy, this New Moon is ideal for starting a new business, working on a budget, and anything related to goals and ambitions.
-Capricorn is the “I achieve” energy of the Zodiac.
-Who, or what situation, needs you to take the lead and get results?
-What kind of ambition do you need to pursue?
+Since Aries is fire energy, this New Moon is ideal for speaking honestly, doing something daring, and taking a leap of faith.
+Aries is the “I act” energy of the Zodiac.
+Who, or what situation, needs you to act, speak up, challenge, or assert yourself?
+What do you need to do, right now!?

 The Numbers of This New Moon

-The number for the day of this New Moon is 13.
+The number for the day of this New Moon is 11.
 In his book Modern Numerology, Morris Goodman does not reduce the days of the month.
 Instead, he provides an interpretation for each day.
 The 11th day reflects “intuition that is highly developed and inspired by high ideals” (34).
 We must appreciate the give and take of life.

 New Moon Wishing (A Tribute to Jan Spiller’s Work)

 I enjoy practical uses of astrology, and there are many.
 So, I was immensely pleased when I came across Spiller’s book: New Moon Astrology: The Secret of Astrological Timing to Make All Your Dreams Come True.